 In addition, violations that are more than two years old can also be resolved with an off-site document review so long as the facility provides proper government documents verifying past corrective actions.
-A comprehensive list of violations eligible for record removal via document review, along with description of the documentation required for each type of violation, may be found in the Guide to Addressing and Removing Environmental Supervision Records.
+A comprehensive list of violations eligible for record removal via document review, along with description of the documentation required for each type of violation, are available in Chinese.